Strato31/hackathon-lerobot-cube-bingo/README.md

     --teleop.id=leader_l0 \
     --teleop.calibration_dir="path\to\lerobot-hackathon\calibration\teleoperators\so101_leader" \
     --display_data=true \
-    --dataset.single_task="Pick and place one green cube at the middle of the 3 by 3 grid." ^ --dataset.root='./eval_hackathon_9_cubes_v1' ^
+    --dataset.single_task="Pick and place one green cube on the cell indicated by the card on a 2×2 grid." ^ --dataset.root='./eval_hackathon_9_cubes_v1' ^
     --dataset.repo_id='DEEL-AI/eval_Hackathon_TeamXX' ^
     --dataset.push_to_hub=false ^